-Many, probably most if we are being honest, people who go through a divorce have regret about one aspect or another about their final orders.
+Many, probably most if we are honest, people who go through a divorce regret one aspect or another about their final orders.
 It could be that the property division did not turn out exactly as they had planned.
-Maybe the family home took too long to sell and the equity available after its sale was not what you hoped it would be.
+Maybe the family home took too long to sell, and the equity available after its sale was not what you hoped it would be.
 We hate to feel like we left money on the table in any situation.
-However, when you left money on the table that your ex-spouse scooped up then it can be even more painful.
+However, when you left money on the table that your ex-spouse scooped up, then it can be even more painful.

-For most parents who go through divorce, however, it is not issues related to the property side of the divorce that causes regret but issues related to your kids.
-I hope every parent who is reading this blog post would agree that the kids are the most important part of a divorce.
-You and your spouse may go head to head on a lot of issues, but it is more than likely that you are doing so in relation to your kids because each of you believe that you know what is best for your little ones.
+For most parents who go through a divorce, however, it is not issues related to the divorce's property side that causes regret but issues related to your kids.
+I hope every parent reading this blog post would agree that the kids are the most important part of a divorce.
+You and your spouse may head to head on many issues, but it is more than likely that you are doing so about your kids because each of you believes that you know what is best for your little ones.

-From my experience handling divorce cases for families in southeast Texas, most parents truly do want to be a part of the lives of their children.
+From my experience handling divorce cases for families in southeast Texas, most parents truly want to be a part of their children's lives.
 Most parents want what is best for their kids.
-It may be hard to tell sometimes during a divorce, but the best interests of the kids can be served when two loving parents put their heads together and attempt to arrive at solutions to parenting problems created by the divorce.
-It is far from ideal but parents like you can make the process productive if you have the right attitude.
+It may be hard to tell sometimes during a divorce, but the kids' best interests can be served when two loving parents put their heads together and attempt to arrive at solutions to parenting problems created by the divorce.
+It is far from ideal, but parents like you can make the process productive if you have the right attitude.

-On the other hand, there are parts of your divorce that can be sent back to court if the situation merits it.
+On the other hand, some parts of your divorce can be sent back to court if the situation merits it.
 Cases like this are called modifications.
-Most frequently after a divorce, a modification would be filed in relation to issues related to your children.
-Whether the modification requests a change to the final orders related to child support, child visitation, conservatorship or custody, you need to have your ducks in a row before stepping foot back in the courthouse for a second round with your spouse.
+After a divorce, a modification would be filed most frequently about issues related to your children.
+Whether the modification requests a change to the final orders related to child support, child visitation, conservatorship, or custody, you need to have your ducks in a row before stepping foot back in the courthouse for a second round with your spouse.

-The simple truth is that modification cases are not impossible to win- but they can seem that way if you are unprepared.
-You may have even done your divorce without the assistance of an attorney but I cannot recommend enough that you hire an experienced family law attorney to represent you in your modification attempts.
-No longer is your family law case acceptable to a judge simply by virtue of your having filed the lawsuit.
-Rather, you must meet a legal standard to get your modification attempt approved by the judge.
+The simple truth is that modification cases are impossible to win- but they can seem that way if you are unprepared.
+You may have even done your divorce without the assistance of an attorney.
+Still, I cannot recommend that you hire an experienced family law attorney to represent you in your modification attempts.
+No longer is your family law case acceptable to a judge simply under your having filed the lawsuit.
+Rather, it would help if you met a legal standard to get your modification attempt approved by the judge.

-In today’s blog post from the Law Office of Bryan Fagan I would like to share some thoughts with you on when a modification of your child custody orders may be justified.
-Like anything else in relation to family law, the answer to this question is incredibly fact specific.
-However, I think that if we go over this information today you will have a much better idea of how to apply this information to your own case.
+In today’s blog post from the Law Office of Bryan Fagan, I would like to share some thoughts with you on when a modification of your child custody orders may be justified.
+Like anything else about family law, the answer to this question is incredibly fact-specific.
+However, I think that if we go over this information today, you will have a much better idea of how to apply this information to your own case.
 From there, I hope that you will contact our office to speak to one of our attorneys.
-We can help give you more information and help you to figure out whether or not it is in your best interests to bring a modification lawsuit of your own.
+We can help give you more information and help you figure out whether it is in your best interests to bring a modification lawsuit of your own.

 It goes without saying that your life is going to change after your divorce.
-Sometimes those changes are good and sometimes those changes are bad.
-Change is a part of life and it is a part of your new life as a divorced parent.
-The divorce itself was a change and then you likely encountered changes on top of that.
-It is these changes that must form the basis to any modification of child custody lawsuit that you file subsequent to the end of your divorce.
+Sometimes those changes are good, and sometimes those changes are bad.
+Change is a part of life, and it is a part of your new life as a divorced parent.
+The divorce itself was a change, and then you likely encountered changes on top of that.
+These changes must form the basis for any modification of the child custody lawsuit that you file after the end of your divorce.

 A modification of child custody is possible in Texas.
 The trick is that you need to bide your time before you attempt to bring the lawsuit.
-Keep in mind that you need to wait at least a year in most cases in order to modify the custody situation set forth in your final decree of divorce.
-This may seem like a very long time but you will see in a moment why family courts generally require this sort of waiting period.
+Keep in mind that you need to wait at least a year in most cases to modify the custody situation outlined in your final decree of divorce.
+This may seem like a very long time, but you will see in a moment why family courts generally require this sort of waiting period.

-The one year waiting period is necessary because to succeed in filing your modification suit you need to show that a substantial change in circumstances has occurred in relation to you, your ex-spouse or your child.
+The one-year waiting period is necessary because to succeed in filing your modification suit.
+You need to show that a substantial change in circumstances has occurred about you, your ex-spouse, or your child.
 This substantial change cannot be something that affects you all on an occasional or sporadic basis.
-Rather, this change must relate to a central issue of custody as set forth in your divorce decree.
+Rather, this change must relate to a central issue of custody as outlined in your divorce decree.
 An occasional annoyance that you suffer is not a substantial change.

-If the issue that you are attempting to bring your modification based on has been in place since the time of your divorce, I can tell you now that you will face an uphill battle to modify the orders.
-For example, if you are telling the judge that you have concerns that your spouse’s work schedule prevents her from being the custodial parent then you had better be able to show that the change in her schedule is subsequent to the divorce.
-If she can come back and show that she has had this work schedule for many years then your case has a giant hole in it.
+If the issue you are attempting to bring your modification based on has been in place since your divorce, I can tell you now that you will face an uphill battle to modify the orders.
+For example, if you tell the judge that you have concerns that your spouse’s work schedule prevents her from being the custodial parent, you had better be able to show that the change in her schedule is after the divorce.
+If she can come back and show that she has had this work schedule for many years, then your case has a giant hole in it.

 You may not have to wait a year to bring your modification lawsuit if…